HugoLc/design-patterns/desing-principles.md

 - Strive for loosely coupled designs between objects that interact.

   Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

+- Classes should be open for extension, but closed for modification.

+  Our goal is to allow classes to be _easily extended to incorporate new behavior without modifying existing code_.
+What do we get if we accomplish this?
+Designs that are resilient to change and flexible enough to take on new functionality to meet changing requirements.